fpier042/aws-weather-app/README.md

 ## 👨🏾‍💻 Project Intro

 The following code is for an interactive Python application allowing users to fetch and display current (real-time and location-based) weather data for multiple cities.
-It utilizes the OpenWeather API (application programming interface) to retrieve factual weather information and stores this data in an AWS S3 bucket.
+It utilizes the OpenWeather API (application programming interface) to retrieve factual weather information, stores this data in an AWS S3 bucket, and also generates an HTML file of this data.

 This project demonstrates how to integrate various technologies and services, including:
 - Python programming 🐍